vlazzarini/vanilla/10.Tonnetz/README.md

-In order to provide visual feedback to the user, the Csound code uses an output control channel, which sends out the latest MIDI on note.
+In order to provide visual feedback to the user, the Csound code uses an output control channel, which sends out the latest MIDI on/off note.
 We can define a listener to deal with this,

 ```
 // control channel listener